-Building Principals will receive and maintain a list of qualified substitute teachers who may be called on to replace regular teachers who are absent.
-The list of qualified substitute teachers will be approved by the Board of Education.
+Building Principals will receive and maintain on file applications of qualified substitute teachers who may be called on to replace regular teachers who are absent.
+A list of qualified substitute teachers will be approved by the Board of Education.

 Substitute teachers must have a high school diploma or its equivalent, which may be a general educational development (GED) certificate.